Correlations of Almost Primes: Introduction

 This result is proved using an improvement of the Bombieri asymptotic sieve.
 The Elliott-Halberstam conjecture \cite{elliotthalberstam} (see also \cite{davenport,opera}) concerns the distribution of primes in arithmetic progressions and states that for every $A>0$ and $0<\theta<1$ we have that

 where we define $\psi(x;q,a):=\sum_{n\leq x , n\equiv a(q)}\Lambda(n)$.

-Bombieri \cite{bombieri} instead considered pairs $P_k$ and $P_k+2=p$ with $p$ prime and $P_k$ an almost prime with at most $k$ factors.
+More generally, Bombieri \cite{bombieri} had previously considered pairs $P_k$ and $P_k+2=p$ with $p$ prime and $P_k$ an almost prime with at most $k$ factors.
 More precisely, defining $\Lambda_k(n):=(\mu\ast\log^k)(n)$ to be the generalised von Mangoldt function where $\ast$ denotes Dirichlet convolution, Bombieri proved that if $k\geq1$ is an integer and $x\geq x_0(k)$ we have

 and, assuming the Elliott-Halberstam conjecture, for $k\geq 2$ we have the asymptotic

 There are a number of results regarding bounded gaps between the primes; Zhang \cite{zhang} proved that

 and in particular that there exist infinitely many bounded gaps between the primes.
 Maynard \cite{maynard} improved the above bound to $600$, while the Polymath 8b \cite{polymath} project subsequently improved this to $246$.
 Under the generalised Elliott-Halberstam conjecture, the best known bound is 6.
 The twin prime conjecture would amount to proving the above result with the bound $2$.
 Goldston, Graham, Pintz and Y{\i}ld{\i}r{\i}m \cite{ggpy} proved an almost prime analogue of \eqref{eq:zhangbound}; if $q_1<q_2<\cdots$ denotes the sequence of products of exactly two distinct primes, then